 - Placements of Treasury discount paper (money market) are regularly carried out on Mondays.

-- Inflation-linked securities and Federal Treasury notes are always issued on Tuesdays.
+- Inflation-linked securities, Federal Treasury notes and nominal seven-year Federal bonds are always issued on Tuesdays.

-- Tenders for fixed nominal income Federal bonds and five-year Federal notes take place on Wednesdays.
+- Tenders for Federal notes and nominal Federal bonds with maturity of 10 years and longer take place on Wednesdays.

 Six bank working days before the tender deadline, the Deutsche Bundesbank issues a press release announcing the auction of the German Government securities, specifying the issuance volume and maturity.
 One day before the tender, the coupon and interest date are announced in the invitation to tender, which also takes the form of a press release.